“Being magic-dragon food ain’t in the cards today”

 Steve Ellis’ artwork really compliments the issue both in terms of tone and staying true to the early ’80’s vibe that this series harkens back to.
 One of my pet peeves is seeing a Green Lantern’s eyes through the mask holes and there’s a lot of back and forth between seeing the eyes and not which, I’ll be honest, had me twitching a little!
 But, again, I approached this book for what it is and did my best to try to look past it.

 Convergence: Green Lantern Corps #2 is a joyful romp through early 1980’s era comics that favors a light story and action over melodrama.
 If you’re a Guy Gardner fan you’ll enjoy seeing him true to his roots in this story, but readers who are looking for serious character studies or a plot that ties back to the main Convergence event will likely be less enthused.
 Either way it’s probably the most fun you’ll have reading one of the event’s tie-in series.
-Four out of five lanterns.
+Six out of ten lanterns.